cern-eos/eos/doc/configuration/archive.rst

 The variables set in ``/etc/sysconfig/eosarchived`` are general ones that apply to both the daemon process and the individual tranfer proceses spawned later on.

-Another configuration file which holds further configurable values is ``/etc/eosarchived.conf``.
+Another file which holds further configurable values is ``/etc/eosarchived.conf``.
 The advantage of this file is that it can be modified while the daemon is running and newly submitted transfers will pick-up the new configuration without the need of a full daemon restart.